Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you have osteoporosis, you can do a lot to reduce its effect on your life.
 Knowing how to prevent fractures and spinal curvature can help you live more comfortably and safely with this disease.

 The most common fracture sites in people with osteoporosis are the wrist, spine, and hip.
 These fractures are often caused by accidents and falls.
 All fractures are painful and may limit what you can do.
 But hip fractures are very serious.
-They require surgery, and it can take months to recover.
-To reduce your risk of fractures:
+They need surgery, and it can take months to recover.
+To reduce your risk for fractures:

 Get regular exercise.
 Try walking, swimming, or weight training.

 Eat foods that are rich in calcium, or take calcium supplements.